COP27: Polluters must pay for climate change, poor nations tell rich | Headlines

 Nikenike Vurobaravu, the president of the island nation of Vanuatu, said it wanted the International Court of Justice to help ensure future generations' rights were not being violated by nations lagging on climate change.
 The comments reflected the tension in international climate negotiations between rich and poor states, as delegates attended the second full day of the two-week U.N. conference in the seaside resort town of Sharm el-Sheikh.

 U.S. President Joe Biden this month said the industry was raking in "war profits" and proposed a windfall tax, an idea that has little chance of passing a divided Congress.
+The United Kingdom has already imposed a windfall profits tax on oil producers, with proceeds meant to defray household energy costs.
 But some countries at the conference were more likely to direct their frustration at rich governments, not drillers.

 The hosts of the COP27 climate talks on Tuesday launched a global plan to help the world's poorest communities withstand the impacts of global warming, including targets for sustainable farming, mangrove restoration to reduce coastal flooding, and access to clean cookstoves.
 The head of the World Trade Organization, meanwhile, told Reuters she aimed to revive negotiations on a global environmental trade deal as part of efforts to give the trade watchdog a bigger role in tackling climate change.

-BILLIONS FOR WAR Sri Lanka's president, Ranil Wickremesinghe, said governments were quick to divert billions of dollars to the war in Ukraine, but slow to spend serious money on climate change.
+BILLIONS FOR WAR Ukrainian President Volodymyr Zelenskiy told conference delegates in a video message that Russia's invasion of Ukraine has distracted world governments from efforts to combat climate change and boosted demand for coal.

-"Double standards are unacceptable," he said.
-Scores of other heads of state and government spoke on Monday and Tuesday but many of the world's biggest polluters - including the United States, China and India - have yet to hit the podium.
+"There can be no effective climate policy without the peace," he said.
+Scores of other heads of state and government spoke on Monday and Tuesday but many of the world's biggest polluters - including the United States and India - have yet to hit the podium.

 Biden will not arrive until Friday - after Tuesday's midterm elections in the United States - but his delegation opened its pavilion at the COP27 venue on Tuesday and Special Envoy John Kerry was making the rounds.
 Conference host Egypt was facing pressure over its jailing of Egyptian-British blogger Alaa Abd el-Fattah, who rose to prominence during Egypt's 2011 popular uprising but has been detained for most of the time since and is now on hunger strike.